WDI-SEA/react_state_exercises_global/05_todo_exercise_continued.md

 We'll also need two additional functions to represent the following changes in state:

-* `newItemChange`, for when we type characters into an input field and change the value of `newItem`
+* `handleChange`, for when we type characters into an input field and change the value of `newItem`
  * We'll need to get the current value of the input field and set state accordingly.
  > Create this function with an event parameter of 'e'.
 Inside the function, change the state of `newItem` to `e.target.value` - this will be the value the user entered into the form.